my-code-learning-area/wadl-practicals/Statement_5_mongodb_nodejs_express/README.md

 # Perform following tasks using nodejs, Expressjs and MongoDB.
-Following operation should be perform in Nodejs and Expressjs only
+Following operation should be perform in Nodejs and Expressjs only.

 a.
-Create a Database called student.
+Create a Database called music.

 b.
-Create a collection called student marks
+Create a collection called songdetails

 c.
-Insert array of documents in above Collection.
+Insert array of 5 song documents in above Collection.
   - Document have following field:
-    - Name, Roll_No, WAD_Marks, CC_Marks, DSBDA_Marks,CNS_Marks,AI_marks
+    - Songname, Film, Music_director, singer

 d.
 Display total count of documents and List all the documents in browser.

 e.
-List the names of students who got more than 20 marks in DSBDA Subject in browser.
+List specified Music Director songs.

 f.
-Update the marks of Specified students by 10.
+List specified Music Director songs sung by specified Singer

 g.
-List the names who got more than 25 marks in all subjects in browser.
+Delete the song which you don’t like.

 h.
-List the names who got less than 40 in both Maths and Science in browser.
+Add new song which is your favorite.

 i.
-Remove specified student document from collection.
+List Songs sung by Specified Singer from specified film.

 j.
+Update the document by adding Actor and Actress name.

-Display the Students data in Browser in tabular forma
+k.
+Display the data in Browser in tabular format.